melg8/cit/readme.md

 It aggregates linters, static and dynamic analysis tools in single, ready to use template.

-## Main goals
+## Main goals of project

 - Explore capabilities of automatic tools and their impact on development

-- Give unified access to linters and analysis tools
+- Give users of project unified access to linters and analysis tools

 - Showcase techniques of testing different properties of codebase